 With the revival of interest in ‘all things classical’ in the early 20th century, the theatre at Delphi was the chosen location for the first performance of a classical Greek theatre production, one of the first in modern times.
 The views from the theatre down the mountainside are completely spectacular.
 In fact, standing on the hillside, absorbing the natural amphitheatre created by the surrounding mountains, it is easy to visualise a stage filled with actors and the chorus lining up on one side.
 Even the audience of toga wearing patricians almost comes into view.

-- From Delphi I headed north-east towards Volos, a charming fishing port and ferry terminal.
-You can hop on a ferry here to Skiathos.
-After a taverna supper and a good night’s sleep head north towards the snow-capped Mount Olympus – the mythical home of the gods.
+- From Delphi we headed north-east towards Volos, a charming fishing port and ferry terminal.
+You can hop on a ferry here to the island of Skiathos.
+After a taverna supper and a good night’s sleep we headed north again towards the snow-capped Mount Olympus – the mythical home of the gods.

-- Thessalonika has a cafe culture, loads of cafes, bars and cute little bohemian shops.
-This is a great place to spend a day or two.
+- Thessalonika has a vibrant cafe culture, loads of cafes, bars and cute little bohemian shops.
+This is a great place to spend a day or two – cosmopolitan and relaxing.

 - You can also read about my friend The Athenian Muse for more on Greek characters